GNS-Science/nzshm-model/docs/psha_adapter_api.md

 This package provides support for specifc PSHA definitions of Logic Trees.
-E.g for Openquake logic trees are defined using NRML XML format.
+E.g for Openquake, logic trees are defined using NRML XML format.

 a PSHA adapter implementation should provide the necessary methods to convert to and from the PSHA-specifc logic tree and their equivalent in the nzhsm_model package.